-“Restoration Agriculture” Real World Permaculture for Farmers Mark Shepard
+“Restoration Agriculture: Real World Permaculture for Farmers” by Mark Shepard

-This book provides suggestions and techniques to remove the most carbon, create the most calories and food, very comprehensive guide for the farmer wanting to convert from conventional to regenerative farming.
+This book provides suggestions and techniques to remove the most carbon and create the most calories and food.
+It is a very comprehensive guide for the farmer wanting to convert from conventional to regenerative farming.

 “Dirt to Soil” by Gabe Brown